Blog · Strategy

 Brand-level AI tracking is missing your revenue.

 Brand mentions are a comms metric.
-For Shopify ecommerce, the SKU is the revenue unit — and brand-level tracking can't tell you which products are silent.
+In ecommerce the SKU is the revenue unit — and brand-level tracking cannot tell you which products are silent.

-A respected D2C brand briefed us last month on its first quarter of AI-visibility reporting.
+A respected D2C brand walked the research team through its first quarter of AI-visibility reporting earlier this year.
 The deck was clean.
-Brand mentions were up 38 percent across a tracked prompt set.
-Share of voice against two competitors had improved.
+Brand mentions up 38 percent across a tracked prompt set.
+Share of voice against two competitors improving.
 The comms team was happy.
-The ecommerce lead was not, because D2C revenue on the three products the team considered its franchise had stayed flat — and ChatGPT wasn't naming any of them.
+The ecommerce lead was not, because revenue on the three franchise products had stayed flat — and ChatGPT was not naming any of them.
 The brand was rising; the catalog was silent.
-The rest of this post is about why that pattern is normal, how it shows up, and what to do when you find it.
+This post is about why that pattern is normal, how it shows up, and what to do when you find it.

 Brand mentions are a comms metric

-Tracking how often an AI engine mentions your brand is a genuinely useful measurement — for public relations.
-It tells you whether the conversation includes you, whether sentiment is trending up or down, whether a competitor's campaign is stealing air time.
-Communications teams already think this way.
-They have dashboards for press mentions and share of voice, and AI-era tools like Profound, Brandlight, and Otterly extend that surface into AI-generated answers.
-None of these are bad tools; they were designed for a buyer who measures brand, not SKU.
+Counting how often an AI engine mentions your brand is genuinely useful — for public relations.
+It tells you whether the conversation includes you, whether sentiment is trending, whether a competitor's campaign is taking air time.
+Tools like Profound, Brandlight, and Otterly extend the press-mention dashboard into AI answers, and they do it well for the buyer they built for.
+None of that is a criticism; it is a unit-of-analysis choice.

-Ecommerce is different.
-The ecommerce team doesn't get paid when your brand is mentioned.
+Ecommerce runs on a different unit.
+The ecommerce team does not get paid when the brand is mentioned.
 It gets paid when a specific SKU is cited, clicked, and added to cart.
-"Nike" in a ChatGPT answer doesn't convert.
-"The Nike Pegasus 41, $140, available on nike.com" converts.
+"Nike" in a ChatGPT answer does not convert.
+"The Nike Pegasus 41, $140, at nike.com" converts.

 The SKU is the revenue unit

 On a Shopify store, the SKU is the atomic unit of inventory, price, margin, and fulfillment.
 Promotions target SKUs.
 Collections are assembled from SKUs.
-Ads drive traffic to PDPs for SKUs.
-Attribution happens against SKUs.
-The entire internal language of the merchandising team is SKU-shaped.
-When AI engines start answering buyer questions for a meaningful slice of the funnel, the interesting measurement isn't whether "Patagonia" appears — it's whether the R1 Air Hoody, the Nano Puff Jacket, and the Black Hole Duffel each appear on the prompts that drive purchase consideration.
+Ads land on PDPs for SKUs.
+Attribution resolves to SKUs.
+So when AI engines start answering buyer questions for a meaningful slice of the funnel, the question that matters is not whether "Patagonia" appears — it is whether the R1 Air Hoody, the Nano Puff, and the Black Hole Duffel each appear on the prompts that drive purchase consideration.

-That's the data you can actually act on.
-If the Black Hole Duffel has a visibility score of 72 in ChatGPT and the Nano Puff Jacket has a score of 34, you know which PDP gets the rewrite first.
+That is data you can act on.
+If the duffel carries a citation score of 72 in ChatGPT and the jacket sits at 34, you know which PDP gets the rewrite first.

-Rising brand mentions can coexist with flat or falling product-level citations.
-That's the expensive failure mode — the one brand-level tracking won't show you.
+Rising brand mentions can coexist with falling product citations.
+That is the expensive failure mode — the one brand-level tracking cannot show you.

-It's a unit-of-analysis problem, not a tool problem.
-Brand-level platforms count mentions of the brand string.
-They don't examine whether the mention resolved to a specific product, whether the cited URL is a PDP or a homepage, or whether the answer actually helped the buyer make a purchase.
-The measurement cannot distinguish a branded-only answer from a SKU-resolved answer because those categories aren't part of the schema.
+It is a unit-of-analysis problem, not a tool problem.
+Brand-level platforms count occurrences of the brand string.
+They do not record whether the mention resolved to a product, whether the cited URL was a PDP or a homepage, or whether the answer helped a buyer decide.
+Those distinctions are not in the schema, so no report can surface them.

-To see which SKUs are silent, you need a system that stores each product as its own entity, runs prompts that would naturally surface that product, and records whether the product — not just the brand — appeared in the answer.
-That's the core primitive of SKU-level tracking and the reason eCommerce Insights was built this way from the first commit.
+Seeing which SKUs are silent requires a system that stores each product as its own entity, runs the prompts that would naturally surface it, and records whether the product — not just the brand — appeared.
+That is the core primitive of SKU-level tracking and the reason eCommerce Insights was built around it from the first commit.

 The math of branded-only mentions

-Even ignoring whether a mention converts, the ratios matter.
-On a Shopify catalog, the revenue weight of SKUs is typically heavy at the top.
-Very roughly, for many D2C brands, the top ten percent of SKUs carries the majority of revenue.
-If your brand is mentioned 1,000 times across a tracked prompt set and your top-revenue SKU appears in 40 of those mentions, that's a four-percent product-resolution rate on the product that most matters.
-Brand-level tracking reads that as "brand mentioned 1,000 times" — healthy.
-SKU-level tracking reads that as "best-seller named 4 percent of the time" — urgent.
+Even before conversion, the ratios matter.
+On most D2C catalogs, revenue concentrates at the head: the top tenth of SKUs carries the majority of revenue.
+If your brand is mentioned 1,000 times across a prompt set and your top-revenue SKU appears in 40 of them, that is a four percent resolution rate on the product that matters most.
+Brand-level tracking reads the same data as "mentioned 1,000 times" — healthy.
+SKU-level tracking reads it as "best seller named 4 percent of the time" — urgent.

-The ratios shift by category.
-Fashion resolves to SKU more often because buyers describe the literal product.
-Beauty resolves less often because buyers describe outcomes.
-Electronics land somewhere in between.
-Whatever your category, the ratio is knowable only if you're measuring at both levels.
+The ratio shifts by category.
+Fashion resolves to SKU more often because buyers describe the literal product; beauty resolves less often because buyers describe outcomes; electronics sits between.
+Whatever your category, the ratio is knowable only if you measure both levels.

-This is the honest positioning.
-Profound and and Brandlight and Otterly build good products for brand-level visibility.
-Ahrefs Brand Radar and Semrush AI Visibility bolt the feature onto their broader SEO suites and serve teams that already use those suites.
-None of them resolve to SKU at meaningful scale as of Q1 2026.
-That isn't a knock; it's a design choice that matches the buyer they built for.
+The honest positioning.
+Profound, Peec, Brandlight, and Otterly build good products for brand-level visibility.
+Ahrefs Brand Radar and Semrush's AI Visibility Toolkit bolt the feature onto suites their customers already run.
+None resolve to SKU at meaningful scale as of mid-2026 — per their public materials, not a knock.

-eCommerce Insights built for the ecommerce buyer.
-Every SKU is tracked per engine per prompt intent.
-Every answer is parsed for product names, variant names, and cited PDP URLs.
-Every tracked product rolls up into a catalog-wide visibility score.
-When a product drops out of the answer, eCommerce Insights tells you which SKU and suggests what changed — usually on the PDP, sometimes on a review site you can reach, sometimes on a structured-data field that's gone stale.
+eCommerce Insights tracks every SKU per engine per prompt intent, parses each answer for product names, variants, and cited PDP URLs, and rolls everything into a catalog-wide AI visibility score.
+When a product drops out of an answer, the ledger says which SKU, on which query, and what likely changed — usually on the PDP, sometimes on a review site you can reach, sometimes a structured-data field gone stale.
+The SKU-level AEO guide covers the full method.

 What to do this week

-Pull the report your brand-level tool gave you.
-Find the top three prompts where your brand was mentioned most.
-Run each prompt yourself in ChatGPT or Perplexity with fresh sessions.
-For each answer, check whether a specific SKU is named, which SKU it is, and whether it's a product that actually drives revenue.
-If the answer is "no SKU named" or "the wrong SKU," write that down and move it onto the ecommerce roadmap.
-That's the piece the brand dashboard is not telling you.
+Pull your brand-level report.
+Find the three prompts where your brand was mentioned most.
+Run each yourself in ChatGPT or Perplexity with a fresh session.
+For each answer, check whether a specific SKU is named, which SKU it is, and whether it is one that drives revenue.
+If the answer is "no SKU" or "the wrong SKU," that goes on the ecommerce roadmap — it is the line item the brand dashboard is not showing you.
+Shopify's own writing on AI in commerce is useful context for where the platform itself sees this heading.

 Key takeaways

 • Brand-level AI tracking is a comms metric.
-Ecommerce lives at the SKU, not the brand.
+Ecommerce lives at the SKU.

-• Rising brand mentions can coexist with flat or falling product-level citations — the expensive failure mode.
+• Rising brand mentions can mask falling product citations — the failure mode that costs revenue.

-• Tools like Profound, Brandlight, and Otterly serve the brand-level buyer well; none resolve to SKU at scale as of Q1 2026.
+• Profound, Peec, Brandlight, and Otterly serve the brand-level buyer well; none resolve to SKU at scale as of mid-2026.

-• The pairing pattern: keep brand-level for comms, add eCommerce Insights for SKU-level on ecommerce and SEO.
+• Common pattern: keep brand-level for comms, add SKU-level for merchandising and SEO.

-• The first diagnostic: run your top brand-mention prompts manually and note whether a specific revenue-driving SKU is named.
+• First diagnostic: run your top brand-mention prompts manually and note whether a revenue-driving SKU is named.

 Ask AI about brand-level vs SKU-level tracking